mintuit/BI_2023_Annelida_Regeneration/README.md

 - Sergei Fomenko (S)
 - Dudkovskaia Anastasiia (A)

 We analysed gene expression changes during regeneration of two Annelida, *Pygospio elegans*, capable of anterior and posterior regeneration, and *Platynereis dumerilii*, capable of only posterior regeneration.
 Because of their diverse regenerative abilities, annelids are an ideal model for studying and comparing regenerative mechanisms[^1].
-Given the homeobox genes play a key role in the anteroposterior axis patterning and organs morphogenesis, we aimed to study the expression pattern of this superfamily of transcription factors during anterior and posterior regeneration.
+Given the homeobox genes play a key role in the anteroposterior axis patterning and organs morphogenesis, we aimed to study the expression pattern of this superfamily of transcription factors during anterior and posterior regeneration[^2][^3].

 ## Aim, tasks and data
 Samples of *P.elegans* and *P.dumerilii* were collected for bulk RNA sequencing during anterior (data marked as 'tail') and posterior regeneration (data marked as 'head') in 6 time points (0, 4, 12, 24, 48, and 96 hours after injury).
 The **available data** at the start of the project were: 24 RNA-seq (2 species * 2 sites * 6 time points) datasets of reads after basic quality check and trimming, same reads after decontamination with [MCSC Decontamination method](https://github.com/Lafond-LapalmeJ/MCSC_Decontamination) and draft <em>de novo</em> [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) transcriptome assemblies for P.elegans and P.dumerilii.